applingua/nl.klikaanklikuit/README.md

 ## What's new

+### v4.0.10
+Added ACM3500 driver
+Changed dimmer signal, dimmer remotes should be working now.
+Fixed the issue that a doorbell would not trigger in a flow.

 ### v4.0.7
 Fixed issues with sockets not responding in flows.
 Added a fallback for sending the signal.
 The error related to device data should be fixed.